qfishpear/fishrss/README-en.md

 ### Run

-#### Mode A：Monitor a directory
+#### Mode A: Monitor a directory
 Just run
 ```
 python3 filter.py
 ```
 It will monitor new .torrent files in `source_dir`, save the ones that fullfill given conditions to `dest_dir`, and spend the tokens according to the torrent size limit.

-To ease your anxiety a blank screen, it will print a line of "tick" every minute.
+To ease your anxiety of a blank screen, it will print a line of "tick" every minute.

 If `config.py` is changed, the `filter.py` should be restarted.
 Press `ctrl-C` to shut it down and run again.